dogabayraktar/COVID19-Infection-on-Airline-Reviews/README.md

 # 1.2 Composition
 ## *Entities, linkages, timeframe and algorithmic biases*
-The data scraped in this report will give assess to insides about KLM Royal Dutch Airlines customer  reviews places on the website airlinequality.com.
+The data scraped in this report will give assess to insides about KLM Royal Dutch Airlines customer  reviews placed on the website airlinequality.com.
 The scraping code that has been used to scrape the data from KLM’s page can also be used to scrape data from other airlines.
 After scarping the reviews of KLM, a dataset has been made of the information that has been scraped.
 The dataset contains of 19 columns and 400 rows.
 Which means that information of 400 reviews/reviewers of KLM are available in the dataset.
 Each instance of the dataset represents a review of a traveller of KLM.
 In figure 1.2.1 an example of a review on airlinequality.com is given.

 ![image](https://user-images.githubusercontent.com/90376471/137156069-ae5aa05e-c847-4b10-bef2-cf91fe7cf529.png)